 Check out the main benefits that Finance teams get with Pipefy:

-- Automation: speed up your process (such as type of approval according to the refund amount) and streamline your workflow to mitigate human errors.
+- Automations to speed up your process (such as type of approval according to the refund amount) and streamline your workflow to mitigate human errors.

-- Integrations: connect with different systems and ERPs to ensure your operation takes place in Pipefy while other platforms are updated.
+- Integrations to connect with different systems and ERPs to ensure your operation takes place in Pipefy while other platforms are updated.

-- Customization: create a process that meets your company’s reimbursement policies with customizable fields adaptable to your needs.
+- Customizations to create a process that meets your company’s reimbursement policies with customizable fields adaptable to your needs.

-- Approval flows: automate approval flows to notify and trigger approvers according to your rules.
+- Automated approval flows to notify and trigger approvers according to your rules.

-- Control and visibility: find all requests in a glance, identify urgent ones, and keep requesters up to date.
+- Control and visibility to find all requests at a glance, identify urgent ones, and keep requesters up to date.